votamrima/votamrima.github.io/_posts/2025-04-01-statefull-apps.md

 {% raw %}

-# Running Stateful Applications on Kubernetes with Local Storage

 In this article, I will walk through how to deploy a stateful application on a Kubernetes cluster using local storage.
 We'll use Nginx as our example application.